surma/surma.dev/content/things/range-requests.md

 }
 ```

-We create a `TransformStream`. `TransformStream`s without a `transform` function will forward everything that is written into their `writable` to their `readable`, without any transformation inbetween.
+To concatenate all the individual parts as one, consecutive stream, we create a `TransformStream`. `TransformStream`s without a `transform` function will forward everything that is written into their `writable` to their `readable`, without any transformation inbetween.
 The `readable` will be our `Response`’s body.
 In a concurrent async IIFE, we fetch each part’s contents using `fetch()`, grab the `ReadableStream<Uint8Array>` body and feed them into our `writable` using `pipeTo`, which will cause all chunks to come out the `readadable` in order.
 We just re-assembled the file on the fly!

 In the case of using the output of one stream as the input to another, there are three scenarios that we need to think about:

-- Successfully forwarding all of the input stream
+1. The entire input stream was forwarded successfully
-- The input stream encountres an error
+1. The input stream encountres an error
-- The output stream encounters an error
+1. The output stream encounters an error

 Each of these events, by default, are forwarded with the approrpiate semantics.
-If the input stream is _finished_, the output stream is closed.
-If the input stream _errors_, the output stream is “aborted”.
-If the output stream _errors_, the input stream is “cancelled”.
-In our scenario, we want to propagate errors (there’s no point in continuing streaming if the source or the destination encountered some form of error).
+If the input stream is _finished_ (scenario 1), the output stream is closed.
+If the input stream _errors_ (scenario 2), the output stream is “aborted”.
+If the output stream _errors_ (scenario 3), the input stream is “cancelled”.
+In our scenario, we want to propagate errors, as there’s no point in continuing concatenating parts if the source or the destination encountered some form of error.
 However, the response consists of multiple parts, so we don’t want to close the stream just because one part is finished.
 That’s what the `preventClose: true` option achieves.

 > **Note:** For more details “abort”, “cancel” and other terminology on WHATWG streams, I genuinely recommend looking at the [WHATWG Streams spec][whatwg streams].